-Agent Orange was not identical to commercial formulations of similar herbicides that were and are currently made and marketed in the United States, and these in turn may be slightly different from those made in other countries.
-In short, we don't really know precisely what impurities were present in Agent Orange, and we don't have any way to find out.
-Because there is quite a bit of evidence that the health effects of these herbicide mixtures depend heavily on the amounts and types of impurities present in the mixture, we can accept, only with reservations, information on health effects obtained from studies of people exposed to other herbicide preparations containing 2,4-D, 2,4,5-T, or both.
+Agent Orange was somewhat different from commercial formulations of this class of herbicides made and marketed in the United States and in other countries around the world.
+In addition, we don't really know precisely all the types and amounts of the impurities that were present in Agent Orange, and furthermore we don't have any accurate way to find out.
+Because there is considerable evidence that the health effects of these herbicide mixtures depend heavily on the amounts and types of impurities such as dioxins which were present in the mixture, we can accept, only with reservations, information on health effects obtained from studies of people exposed to other herbicide preparations containing 2,4-D, 2,4,5-T, or both.
 If we hope to understand the health effects of Agent Orange with a high degree of certainty, it is essential to identify and study people who were exposed to Agent Orange.

-Who was exposed to Agent Orange?
+3. Who was exposed?

-The only individuals who are known to have been exposed to Agent Orange are those who were exposed during its manufacture or as a result of its use in Vietnam.
-Because Agent Orange was considered relatively safe at the time of its use, however, there were no systematic studies to determine how much Agent Orange might enter a person's system as a result of exposure in a manufacturing plant, from spraying or being sprayed with it, or from entering an area that had already been sprayed.
+The only individuals who are known to have been exposed to Agent Orange are those who were exposed during its manufacture and distribution or as a result of its use in Vietnam.
+Because Agent Orange was considered relatively safe at the time of its use, however, there were no systematic studies to determine how much Agent Orange might enter a person's system as a result of exposure in a manufacturing plant, during spraying operations or other applications, or from entering an area that had already been sprayed.

 Another way of determining exposure is to depend on people's memory of when and how often they might have been exposed.

-Unfortunately, several different types of chemicals were manufactured in most of the plants that manufactured Agent Orange, and several herbicide mixtures other than Agent Orange, not to mention insecticides and perhaps other chemicals, were used in Vietnam.
+Unfortunately, several different types of chemicals were manufactured in most of the plants that manufactured Agent Orange.
+In addition, several other herbicide mixtures as well as insecticides and other chemicals were used in Vietnam.

 It would be very difficult for most individuals to know when they were exposed to Agent Orange specifically and how much exposure they received.
-The Air Force did keep records of where herbicides were sprayed.
-By combining this information with information about where and when personnel were stationed in certain areas, the probability of exposure can be estimated.
-Also, those people who were actually involved in the handling and application of Agent Orange were undoubtedly among the most heavily exposed to it, but it is not possible to determine accurately the amount to which they were exposed.
+The Air Force did keep records of most of the aerial herbicide spraying missions.
+By combining this information with data from records of the location of military units, the probability of exposure from aircraft spraying can be estimated.
+Those people who were actually involved in the handling and application of Agent Orange were undoubtedly among the most heavily exposed, but it is not possible to determine accurately the amount to which they were exposed.

-What do we know about the health effects of Agent Orange?
+4. What do we know about the health effects?

-As one might guess from the information above, we don't have specific information on the health effects of Agent Orange itself.
-Scientists cannot identify a group of people who were exposed to known quantities of Agent Orange and who can be compared to a group of people who were not exposed to Agent Orange or similar herbicides.
+As one might guess from the information above, we don't have precise and direct information on the human health effects of Agent Orange itself.
+Scientists cannot identify people who were definitely exposed to known quantities of Agent Orange in order to compare such a group to people who were not exposed to Agent Orange or similar herbicides.
 Furthermore, Agent Orange as such was not tested in experimental animals at the time of its manufacture and use.

-How do we determine the health effects of Agent Orange?
+5. How do we determine the health effects?

-If we cannot study the health effects of Agent Orange directly, how can we learn what health effects might result from exposure to this material?
+Since we cannot study the human health effects of Agent Orange directly, we must use other techniques to learn what health effects might result from exposure to this material.
 Several methods are available and all of them have been used during the last 10 or 15 years.
 Each has limitations that make it difficult for scientists to reach definitive conclusions about the adverse human health effects of Agent Orange.
 Nevertheless, if scientists and health professionals review the entire body of information that has become available from all these approaches, certain patterns emerge.